electricbookworks/ebw-training/must-have-tech-skills/text/10-reference.md

 : The most common software for version control on digital projects.
 Git lets each contributor work on their own copies of a project repository, and to merge their work into a single, common source of truth.
 Using Git involves taking snapshots of your project called commits, and pushing those commits to a shared repository online.

 Text editors
 : Also called code editors, text editors are programs that make it faster and easier to write in technical syntaxes, such as markdown, HTML, and Javascript.
 They are highly customisable.
 Over time, you will bond with your text editor, customising it to suit your needs exactly, and making you highly productive.
-Popular free text editors include VS Code, Sublime Text, Atom and Brackets.
+Popular free text editors include [VS Code](https://code.visualstudio.com/), [Sublime Text](https://www.sublimetext.com/), [Atom](https://atom.io/) and [Brackets](http://brackets.io/).

 ## Infrastructure

 Web servers
 : Websites are made of files that are stored on a web server.
 Those files might be finished HTML, CSS and Javascript files, or the server might run software that assembles those files for you on the fly.
 Your browser connects to the web server via your ISP and a network of domain name servers (DNS).
 Each web server has a unique IP address ('Internet protocol address').
 The top domain-name servers know the IP address for every domain name.
-So when your browser wants 'electricbookworks.com', they connect it to IP address '41.203.18.37'.
+So when your browser wants 'electricbookworks.com', they connect it to the server that has IP address '41.203.18.37'.

 APIs
 : An API ('application progamming interface') is a set of instructions for getting information from a server.
 It's like a restaurant menu: a list of things you can order, and the names to order them by.
 Developers write scripts that can get data from others' servers using their API.